 Being body positive means loving your body no matter what it looks like.
 Dr. Kahan says that it’s important for all of us to feel comfortable in our body and to love it no matter what size it is.
 “Our body is a part of us — it gives us an opportunity to live our lives and interact with our families and so forth.
 And that is very important, and loving it is something that also frequently requires some work.”

-Unfortunately, in our society there is so much shaming and stigma around carrying excess weight and around obesity.
-Many people are falling to hating their bodies.
+Unfortunately, says Dr. Kahan, there is a lot of shame and stigma around carrying excess weight and around obesity.
+Many people even hate their bodies.

-The body positivity is very important.
-The problem I think is as a dichotomy - a black and white: either you manage your weight and it doesn’t matter what you think about your body as the weight is the only thing that matters.
-That is what some people say.
+“Body positivity is very important.
+The problem I think is that some people think of it in black and white: on one side you manage your weight, and it doesn’t matter what you think about your body because weight is the only thing that matters.
+That’s what some people say.”

-On the other end of the spectrum, there are people saying the weight doesn’t matter, the only thing that matters is feeling good in your body and feeling body positivity, by losing weight or by focusing on the weight you will hate your body.
+On the other end of the spectrum, he explains that there are people who say weight doesn’t matter.
+The only thing that matters is feeling good in your body and feeling body positivity.
+By losing weight or by focusing on your weight, you will hate your body.

-They are not synonyms, but they are frequently related and many times closely related.
+Dr. Kahan says that weight and health are not synonyms, but they are frequently related and many times closely related.
 On average, as people gain weight, they also start to have health problems.
-And similarly, on average, when people lose weight in a healthy way, their health tends to improve.
+And, on average, when people lose weight in a healthy way, their health tends to improve.

-For those people being healthy and living a life that they enjoy has nothing to do with carrying some extra pounds.
-But in most people, most of the time the excess weight is associated with other health problems that come with it.
+He says that for those people, being healthy and living a life that they enjoy has nothing to do with carrying some extra weight.
+But for most people, most of the time, excess weight comes with health problems.

-There is an important relation between the weight and the health that needs to be considered.
+According to Dr. Kahan, there is an important relation between weight and health that needs to be considered.

-If you're planning a family, check out how extra pounds may impact your baby's health.
+If you're planning a family, check out how extra weight may impact your baby's health.